0xPolygon/polygon-edge-docs/docs/reference/polygon-sdk-architecture.md

 ## Synchronization & Consensus
 The separation of the synchronization and consensus protocols allows for modularity and implementation of **custom** sync and consensus mechanisms - depending on how the client is being run.

-Polygon SDK is designed to offer off-the-shelf pluggable consensus algortihms.
+Polygon SDK is designed to offer off-the-shelf pluggable consensus algorithms.

 The current list of supported consensus algorithms:

-* Ethereum's Nakamoto PoW
+* IBFT
-* IBFT (⚠️WIP)
+* Ethereum's Nakamoto PoW (⚠️WIP)
 * Clique PoA (⚠️WIP)

 We plan to add support for more consensus algorithms in the future (HotSuff, Tendermint etc).<br /> [Contact the team](mailto:contact@polygon.technology) if you would like to use a specific, not yet supported algorithm for your project.